ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 -   `field-name`: string
 -   `key-type`: 'string' | 'number' | 'boolean'
--   `fixed-to-icon-width`: boolean - When `true`, the column will have a fixed width that makes the column the appropriate width to render only a single icon in the cell.
-This should only be set to `true` when the header contains a single icon (no text) and none of the child mapping elements will result in text being rendered in a cell.
+-   `fixed-to-icon-width`: boolean - When set, the column will have a fixed width that makes the column the appropriate width to render only a single icon in the cell.
+This should only be set when the header contains a single icon (no text) and none of the child mapping elements will result in text being rendered in a cell.

 _Content_